Why Sunsave Plus does not require a roof lease

 This means that you’re completely free to sell your home whenever you want, unencumbered - you don’t need to check your contract or ask Sunsave for permission.

 And because our product doesn’t need a roof lease, you won’t run into any issues with mortgage lenders.
-They may want to check that your solar & battery system is owned by you, and that the installation is MCS certified, but you’ll have documentation from us that proves this.
+They may want to check that your solar & battery system is owned by you, and that the installation is certified by Flexi-Orb or MCS, but you’ll have documentation from us that proves this.

 Where there are no roof leases present, mortgage lenders tend to be supportive of solar panels on properties, as they increase a household’s EPC rating, and a housing portfolio with high energy efficiency gives lenders access to cheaper, ‘green’ capital.